xsh4n4/xsh4n4.github.io/src/content/notes/my-flask-app.md

     app.run(host='0.0.0.0', port=5000, debug=True)
 ```

-- `debug=True` → At the time, I brushed it off.
-“Probably just left in by the author for testing” I thought.
-It didn’t seem like something exploitable, because even with debug mode on, I’d still need the Werkzeug PIN to interact with anything useful.
-So, I kept moving and focused on other parts of the app.
-- `/` → serve an index page.
+The application was remarkably simple:
+- The root endpoint (`/`) just serves a basic HTML page
-- `/view` → takes a `filename`, opens it, and dumps the content.
+- The `/view` endpoint accepts a `filename` parameter and reads its contents

-No filters.
-No checks.
-Nothing.

-I didn’t even need to think twice — this was **arbitrary file read** on a silver platter.

-The exploit part was done.
-The mystery was still: *how do I find the randomized flag filename?*
+- Most importantly: **no input validation whatsoever**
+- I noticed `debug=True` was enabled, but at first I didn't think much of it — figured it was just left in during development

+This was clearly a **Local File Inclusion (LFI)** vulnerability.
+I could read any file on the system that the `nobody` user had permissions for.
+The vulnerability itself was trivial to exploit.

+The real challenge?
+Finding where that randomly-named flag file was hiding.

-## Chasing the Flag
+## Hunting for the Flag

-At this point, I went through my mental checklist.
-With arbitrary file read, you basically have the whole container at your fingertips, so the question is **where to look**.

-`/proc` is always an interesting target in Linux — it’s full of runtime metadata.
-I started poking around: `/proc/self/cmdline`, `/proc/self/environ`, and then I remembered: *mounts*.

-I pulled up `/proc/mounts`:
+With unrestricted file read access, I had plenty of options to explore.
+In Linux containers, the `/proc` filesystem is a goldmine of runtime information about the system and running processes.

+I started testing various paths:
+- `/proc/self/cmdline` - showed the command used to start the process
+- `/proc/self/environ` - environment variables
+- `/proc/self/cwd` - current working directory

+Then I remembered something about how Linux tracks filesystem mounts.
+Every mounted filesystem gets logged by the kernel, and this information is accessible through `/proc/mounts`.

+I made a request to:
 ```
 /view?filename=/proc/mounts
 ```

-And right there, staring back at me, was the jackpot:
+And there it was, clear as day:

 ```
 /dev/nvme0n1p1 /flag-VenUXnNXjh9MJxOH6m8xHvAR2oG9cmmG.txt ext4 ro,...
 ```

-The entire randomized flag path, exposed in plain text.

-## Why Did That Work?

-At first I was a little surprised.
-Why would the random flag filename show up in the mount table?
+The complete path to the flag file, including the random suffix, just sitting there in the mount table!

+## Understanding the Mount Leak

+Initially, I wondered why the randomized filename would even appear in `/proc/mounts`.
+After thinking about it, I realized what was happening.

-Then it clicked: the challenge wasn’t just *copying* the flag file into the container — it was **bind-mounting** it.
+The challenge infrastructure wasn't just copying the flag into the container — it was using a **bind mount** to make the flag file available inside the container.

-A bind mount in Linux is when you take an existing file or directory and mount it somewhere else in the filesystem.
-Unlike plugging in a new drive, it’s just a second reference to the same underlying data.

-And since all mounts have to be tracked by the kernel, they all end up listed in `/proc/mounts`.
-Which means… the container basically snitched on itself.
+In Linux, a bind mount creates an additional reference to an existing file or directory at a different location in the filesystem tree.
+It's essentially aliasing one path to another.
+Since the kernel needs to track all mounted filesystems (including bind mounts), they all get recorded in `/proc/mounts`.

+This meant the container was essentially exposing its own flag location through standard Linux filesystem metadata.

-> **Note:** We can also use `/proc/self/mountinfo` only difference is `/proc/mounts` is a simplified, legacy view of mounted filesystems, while `/proc/self/mountinfo` is the detailed, canonical kernel view with extra metadata like IDs and propagation flags.
+> **Additional Note:** You could also use `/proc/self/mountinfo` for even more detailed information.
+The main difference is that `/proc/mounts` provides a simpler, traditional view of mounted filesystems, while `/proc/self/mountinfo` gives you more comprehensive kernel-level details including mount IDs and propagation settings.

-## The Final Step

-Armed with the path, it was just a matter of reading the file like any other:
+## Getting the Flag

+Once I had the exact path, retrieving the flag was straightforward:

 ```bash
 curl "http://server/view?filename=/flag-VenUXnNXjh9MJxOH6m8xHvAR2oG9cmmG.txt"
 ```

-Boom.
-Out came the flag:
+And just like that, the flag appeared:

 ```
 SEKAI{!s-+h1s_3VEN_<all3d_a_cv3}
 ```

+Success!

-## The intended Solution
+## Alternative Solution - The Intended Path

-When I looked at the intended solution later, I was stunned.
-That single line, `debug=True`, was the gateway to the whole exploit.

-Here’s how it unfolded:

-1. **File Disclosure**

-    The `/view?filename=...` endpoint gave us arbitrary file reads.
-Using it, I could grab sensitive system values like:
+After solving it, I checked the official writeup and discovered there was actually a much more complex intended solution that I had completely missed.

+Remember that `debug=True` setting I glossed over?
+Turns out that was the key to the intended exploit chain.

+Here's how the intended solution worked:

+1. **Information Gathering via LFI**

+    Using the file read vulnerability, you could extract specific system information:
-    - `/sys/class/net/eth0/address` → the MAC address
+    - MAC address from `/sys/class/net/eth0/address`
-    - `/proc/sys/kernel/random/boot_id` → the boot ID
+    - Boot ID from `/proc/sys/kernel/random/boot_id`
-2. **Rebuilding the PIN**

-    Flask’s debugger console isn’t wide open — it generates a secret PIN using a mix of “public bits” (username, module name, Flask app path) and “private bits” (the MAC + boot ID).

-    By replicating Werkzeug’s `get_pin` function, I could calculate the exact PIN the server expected.
+    - Other system identifiers

+2. **Werkzeug PIN Generation**

+    Flask's debug console is protected by a PIN that's generated using specific system values.
+By collecting the "public bits" (like username, module name, and app path) and "private bits" (MAC address and boot ID), you could recreate Werkzeug's PIN generation algorithm and compute the correct PIN.

-3. **Bypassing Host Checks**
+3. **Bypassing Access Restrictions**

-    Normally, access to the debugger console is restricted.
-But by sending requests with `Host: 127.0.0.1`, I was able to trick the app into thinking I was local.
-This exposed the hidden `SECRET` value directly from `/console`.

-4. **Authenticating to the Console**
+    The debug console typically restricts access to localhost only.
+However, by manipulating the `Host` header to `127.0.0.1`, you could trick the application into treating your request as local, which would expose a `SECRET` value from the `/console` endpoint.

+4. **Console Authentication**

-    With the computed **PIN** and the leaked **SECRET**, I called `pinauth` and received a valid session cookie for the debugger console.
+    With both the calculated **PIN** and the leaked **SECRET**, you could call the `pinauth` endpoint to obtain a valid session cookie for the debug console.

-5. **Remote Code Execution**
+5. **Achieving Remote Code Execution**

-    Once authenticated, the debugger console gave me full Python code execution.
+    Once authenticated to the debug console, you'd have full Python code execution capabilities, allowing you to run arbitrary commands and read the flag directly.

-The intended chain was: **LFI → PIN reconstruction → SECRET leak → debugger auth → RCE → flag**.
+The complete intended exploit chain was: **LFI → System info collection → PIN calculation → SECRET extraction → Console authentication → RCE → Flag retrieval**.

-Official solve can be found [here](https://github.com/project-sekai-ctf/sekaictf-2025/blob/main/web/my-flask-app/solution/solve.py).

-Looking back, I realize the real hint was sitting right there in the open — `debug=True` — I just underestimated it.
+You can find the official solution script [here](https://github.com/project-sekai-ctf/sekaictf-2025/blob/main/web/my-flask-app/solution/solve.py).

+In retrospect, I completely underestimated the significance of that `debug=True` line.
+It was hiding in plain sight the entire time.

-## Final Thoughts
+## Closing Thoughts

-What I really enjoyed about *My Flask App* was how it played on expectations.
-At first glance it screamed *“just another Flask LFI”*, but the randomized flag path flipped the script.
-Instead of brute force or guesswork, the challenge nudged you to think about **what Linux exposes by design**.
+What made *My Flask App* memorable for me was how it subverted typical CTF patterns.
+On the surface, it looked like just another Flask LFI challenge, but the randomized flag path added an interesting layer that forced you to think beyond simple path traversal.

-The beauty was in the duality of solutions:

-- The **bind-mount leak** route — where `/proc/mounts` betrayed the randomized filename.
-- The **debug=True route** — where replicating Werkzeug’s PIN logic unlocked the powerful Flask debugger for full RCE.
+I particularly appreciated that there were two valid approaches:

+- **My solution** - exploiting the bind-mount configuration leak through `/proc/mounts` to discover the randomized filename
+- **The intended solution** - leveraging `debug=True` to reconstruct the Werkzeug PIN and gain RCE through the Flask debugger

-Both paths taught a valuable lesson: even the most trivial vulnerabilities (like arbitrary file read or a forgotten `debug=True`) can snowball into full compromise if you understand the environment well enough.
+Both approaches highlighted an important lesson: even simple vulnerabilities like arbitrary file reads or forgotten debug flags can lead to complete system compromise when combined with deep knowledge of the underlying platform.

-That’s what made this problem stick with me — it wasn’t about grinding through payloads, but about *observing carefully, connecting the dots, and leveraging the system against itself*.
+What I took away from this challenge wasn't about memorizing payloads or following scripts — it was about careful observation, understanding how systems work at a fundamental level, and using that knowledge to find creative solutions.
+Sometimes the simplest path forward is the one hidden in the system's own design.